Olloxan/Pytorch-A2C/README.md

 To start the training of the agent, run A2C_training_pacman.py.
 To see the result, run PlayPacman.py.

 The training method of this A2C is n-Step training.
-The advatage of n-Step training is that no target networks are reqiered.
 To prevent the agent from overfitting, at least 16 environments should be used to guarantee enough variation of training data.
 If a different environment with more sparce rewards is used, the number of environments should be increased.